There are many different types of paper, depending on how they are manufactured.

 Where to Find Toned Paper

-French Paper Company makes over 100 paper colors and envelopes in many weights and sizes.
-French can also make custom papers to match any color, texture, or specification.
+French Paper Company offers over 100 paper colors and envelopes in many weights and sizes.
+It can also make custom papers to match any color, texture, or specification.

 Watercolor Papers